Birth of the Balancer

 I hear distant voices calling me from the energy world.

-Only my fire body can travel to such a place.
+Perhaps they can help, but only my fire body can travel to such a place.

-And I let the Feldin glow shine forth from the fire body.
+I dissolve my physical and pattern bodies into a mist, and I let the Feldin glow shine from the fire body.

 One side of the egg-shaped body shines brightly, and I pass again through the floor.